 }

-All we need to do is create a pipeline with our target schema and run it with our source data to retrieve the mappings:
+All we need to do is create a flow with our target schema and run it with our source data to retrieve the transformed data:

 And just like that, Lume completely automates the mapping process!
 Our mapped data will look like this: